micahwierenga/css-box-model-and-positioning/readme.md

 }
 ```

-You can do top-bottom and side side - let's add this to our css for now:
+You can also do top-bottom and side-side - let's add this to our css for now:

 ```css
 div {